StackStorm/st2docs/docs/source/upgrade_notes.rst

 * ``version`` field in the pack metadata file must now contain a version string which is a valid semver identifier - ``<major>.<minor>.<patch>``.
 For example ``0.1.0``, ``1.0.0,``2.0.1``, etc.

-* Support for ``.gitinfo`` file has been removed and as such ``packs.info`` action has also been removed.
-All the local pack directories are now direct git checkouts of the corresponding pack repositories so this file is not needed anymore.

 |st2| v2.0.0
 ------------